-Note 13: Intangible Assets (continued)
+Note 11: Intangible Assets (continued)

 In order to capitalize certain costs in accordance with AASB 138 - Intangible Assets, the relevant asset where costs are being capitalized must be deemed to be in the Development Stage.
-The Development Stage of the La Paz Solar Power Tower was reached in conjunction with the Power Purchase Agreement executed with the Southern California Public Power Authority (SCPPA) therefore expenditure incurred after this date has been capitalised in line with the Company's policy, notwithstanding that the agreement with SCPPA was subsequently terminated via mutual consent.
+Further enhancements have been made to the technology as evidenced by recent advancements with the DOVET model.